 Want a school garden?
 Annie’s believes that showing future generations how sustainable food is grown changes their lives.
 Connecting kids to gardens helps them to start thinking more holistically about their food, their communities, and the planet.
 Applications are due November 1.
 Learn more and apply here.

 Safer® Brand School Garden Grant

 Safer® Brand is starting an annual school garden grant to help kids build healthy habits through gardening, bring classmates closer together and unite everyone in a common goal of better health.
-The $500 grant will be awarded to a school in the United States to start a school garden in 2017.
+The $500 grant will be awarded to a school in the United States to start a school garden in 2018.
 Applications for this grant are due December 1.
-Learn more and apply here.
+Learn more here.

 Find more ideas for supporting your farm to school activities in our Funding Farm to School factsheet.
 Stay tuned to our This Week blogs, posted every Tuesday, for more farm to school funding, resources and engagement opportunities.